Table of Contents

 • DataMiner Feature Release 10.4.2 or higher.

-• Starlink API access: API credentials (Client ID, Client Secret) are required for authentication to enable polling.
+• Starlink API access: API V2 credentials per account (Client ID, Client Secret) are required for authentication.

 Note